jeremy1015/wbweb/_posts/2014-11-25-senior-cloud-developer-:-architect.markdown

 This project applies new big data technologies to a path-breaking and exciting field within the Intelligence Community.
 The team is small, tight-knit, and extremely talented so the right person for this role will be a strong communicator, who can self-reflect on technical decisions, and balance creativity with practical and provable solutions.

-A TS/SCI with an active poly is required by our customer.
-Please do not apply for this role if you do not hold this specific US security clearance.

-#### Required:
+#### Required

-* 5-10+ years of software development, utilizing some combination of the following: Java, Javascript, C#, Ruby, Python, or Perl.
+* 5-10+ years of software development, utilizing some combination of the following: Java, Javascript, C#, Ruby, Python, or Perl

 * Strong experience with Hadoop, HDFS, Sqoop, and related technologies